armbian/configng/tools/include/markdown/STD001-header.md

     - **Broken dependencies** – some packages may fail to upgrade or be removed.
     - **Configuration overrides** – local changes may be replaced by defaults.
-    - **Hardware regressions** – drivers and firmware support can change.
     - **Downtime** – failed upgrades may require console access, manual recovery, or a full reinstall.

     Because Armbian integrates upstream Debian/Ubuntu with custom board support packages, upgrades may still trigger **unexpected breakage** on some devices.